library-data-platform/ldlite/MIGRATING.md

 ## Latest Major Release

+### 3.0.0 - The Prep for Takeoff Release

+The good: LDLite has been running unchanged in production for multiple years!

+The bad: No one really knows how to safely make fixes and improvements to LDLite.

+This release adds a number of Code Quality tools so that improvements can be made safely to LDLite.
+For the most part, this release has no behavior changes but there are some breaking changes with how LDLite is installed.

+The minimum supported python version is now 3.9, this has been increased from python 3.7 (which became end of life in June 2023).
+LDLite will stop supporting python 3.9 when it becames end of life itself in October 2025.

+Additionally, the LDLite's dependencies have been unpinned and the unused direct dependcency on pandas has been removed.

+##### Steps to upgrade from 2.0.0

+Please refer to the [official python docs](https://docs.python.org/release/3.9.23/using/index.html) for guidance on installing at least python 3.9.
+You can use `python3 --version` to check which version you have currently installed.

+When you install ldlite 3.0.0 some of your transient dependencies might automatically get upgraded like requests or numpy.
+If you rely on pandas without having a direct dependency on it you may have to re-install it.
+Please make sure that any code using ldlite as a dependency is tested.

+## Previous Major Releases

 ### 2.0.0 - The Sunflower Release

 All deprecated methods on the LDLite object related to okapi are removed.